ianoxwell/oughta-test/README.md

-# Getting Started With Schematics
+# Getting Started With Oughta-Test

 This repository is a basic Schematic to generate spec files for testing.
 A lot of the code was directly taken from https://github.com/gparlakov/scuri